Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

 In addition, fast scrambling has been ruled out for systems with generic powerlaw interactions if $\alpha>d$, where lightcones are at most polynomial \cite{kuwahara_absence_fast_scrambling}.
 Whether or not this remains true for $\alpha\leq d$ is an open question.
-However, from an entanglement perspective, a system with (strong) powerlaw interactions starkly differs from the proposed fast scramblers, see Fig.\,\ref{fig:ent_lc}(b).
+However, from an entanglement perspective, a system with (strong) powerlaw interactions starkly differs from, for example, the fast scrambling proposal in Ref.\,\cite{belyansky_min_fast_scrambling}.

 If entanglement growth and operator spreading are both probes of information scrambling, is there a quantitative difference in operator dynamics in systems with unlike entanglement dynamics?
+In this work, we shed more light on this question and provide evidence for a distinct relation between entanglement growth and operator spreading.
+Our study is focused on strongly chaotic models.
+The dynamics of such systems is also of interest for studies on information dynamics in black holes \cite{bh_butterfly_schenker, chaos_bound_bh_Jahnke} and random unitary circuits \cite{nahum_hydro, keyserlingk_hydro,ru_circuits_correls_Nahum}, motivated by the fact that identifying universal properties of these extreme systems is a rich and important area of research.

-In this Letter, we shed more light on this question and provide evidence for a distinct relation between entanglement growth and operator spreading.
-A local operator under unitary evolution exhibits, in a sense we make more precise, a growth that relates to the entanglement entropy following a quantum quench.
-Consequently, operator dynamics in a fast scrambling model is in sharp contrast to systems with generic powerlaw interactions.
-Our results underline that a profound understanding of the relationship between entanglement and operator dynamics may improve our ability to characterize nonequilibrium quantum matter.
+Our main results are the following.
+First, we show that a local operator under unitary evolution exhibits, in a sense we make more precise, a growth that relates to the entanglement entropy following a quantum quench.
+This implies that operator dynamics in a fast scrambling model is in sharp contrast to that in systems with strong powerlaw interactions.

+Furthermore, we demonstrate the importance of alternative probes of operator dynamics, such as operator density and derived quantities, instead of the more common OTOCs.
+These other probes not only allow us to recognize known dynamical processes in systems with powerlaw interactions, such as an interplay of instantaneous growth of correlations combined with a slower local growth \cite{lr_spread_hauke,lr_kitaev_regemortel, exact_correl_LR_celovani}, but it also give us access to the structure of the operator within its support, which is not as evident from an analysis of the lightcone of the OTOC.

+Finally, our results motivate us to extent the qualitative picture of operator dynamics in systems with local interactions \cite{keyserlingk_hydro,keyserlingk_hydro_conserv,nahum_hydro} to systems with nonlocal interactions.
+The latter can lead to widely different dynamics depending on their particular structure, which is pictorially illustrated in Fig.\,\ref{fig:pic_qid}.